dilermando-lima/spark-pipeline/README.md

     + [Adding Custom functions to spartk session](#adding-custom-functions-to-spartk-session)

 ## About this project
-spark-pipeline project is a solutions to solve all chalenges belows when we are working with [apache spark](https://spark.apache.org/docs/latest/index.html) in huge projects and complex solutions.
+spark-pipeline project is a solutions to solve all challenges below when we are working with [apache spark](https://spark.apache.org/docs/latest/index.html) in huge projects and complex solutions.

   - Create pipeline flows declared by step managing all executions
   - Manage input variables by application argumments, environment variables, getting from files and other implementations
   - Manage dataset reading, transformation and loading through pipelines
-  - Manage log configuration programatically for all application, this project and even apache spark
+  - Manage log configuration programmatically for all application, this project and even apache spark
-  - Give us a way to mock reading and loading actions by condictions as you prefer
+  - Give us a way to mock reading and loading actions by conditions as you prefer

 ## Simple example using spark-pipeline